-The medical coding specialist reads and interprets the medical records of patients in physician's offices and clinics to obtain detailed information regarding their diseases, injuries, surgical operations and other procedures.
-This specialist then assigns codes using the two systems most commonly used in the United States today: ICD-9-CM (International Classification of Diseases - 9th Revision - Clinical Modification) and CPT (Current Procedural Terminology).
-Some coding specialists also code CDT (Current Dental Terminology) when working in dental offices.
+The medical coding and reimbursement specialist reads and interprets the medical records of patients in all types of health care facilities to obtain detailed information regarding their diseases, injuries, surgical operations and other procedures.
+This specialist then assigns codes using ICD-9-CM (International Classification of Diseases - 9th Revision - Clinical Modification) and CPT (Current Procedural Terminology).
+Some specialists also code CDT (Current Dental Terminology) when working in dental offices.
+They handle all components of claims processing including management of disputed, rejected and delayed claims.